Entropy-Controlled Flow Matching: Introduction

 \section{Introduction}

 Modern vision generators transport a simple base distribution to a complex data distribution through a time-indexed family of measures \(\{\mu_t\}_{t\in[0,T]}\), implemented either as a deterministic flow (ODE/probability-flow style) \cite{chen2018neuralode,grathwohl2018scalable,lipman2023flowmatching,liu2022rectifiedflow,pmlr-v202-song23a} or a stochastic diffusion (SDE) \cite{ho2020ddpm,song2021sde,dhariwal2021diffusion,NEURIPS2022_a98846e9,Rombach_2022_CVPR}.
 While these approaches achieve impressive sample quality, they lack a \emph{constraint-level} mechanism that controls the \emph{information geometry} of the entire trajectory---in particular, the evolution of entropy and the formation of low-entropy ``bottlenecks'' that can transiently deplete modes.
+The teaser experiment in Fig.~\ref{fig:teaser} isolates this mechanism on a controlled 8-Gaussian task; the full protocol, diagnostic definitions, and $\lambda$ sweep are reported in \hyperref[app:toy_8gaussian]{App.~J.5} (Tables~\ref{tab:toy8gauss_main}--\ref{tab:toy8gauss_lambda}).

 Such bottlenecks are a structural route to mode collapse (in the broad sense of intermediate-time mass depletion across semantic regions), a phenomenon historically associated with adversarial training \cite{goodfellow2014gan} but also relevant for deterministic transport models when the learned velocity field permits strong compression, thereby reducing distributional coverage (low recall) and biasing samples toward a subset of modes \cite{10.5555/3454287.3454640}.

 \paragraph{Optimal transport as geometry, Schr\"odinger bridges as regularization.} Optimal transport (OT) provides a canonical geometric notion of interpolation between distributions via Wasserstein geodesics~\cite{liu2021learninghighdimensionalwasserstein}, with the dynamic Benamou--Brenier formulation~\cite{benamou2000bb} giving a minimum-kinetic-energy transport under the continuity equation \cite{benamou2000bb,villani2009ot}.
 However, OT geodesics can be brittle in high dimensions: they may route mass through narrow sets and are generally sensitive to perturbations, exhibiting fragility under sampling error and structural perturbations in practice \cite{Goldfeld2020GaussianSmoothedOT,pmlr-v139-lin21a}.
 Entropic regularization replaces the hard OT problem by a strictly convex objective that yields smooth entropic interpolations \cite{cuturi2013sinkhorn}.
 At the path level, this regularization is captured by Schr\"odinger bridges (SB)~\cite{Leonard2014,Chen2015OptimalTO,MIKAMI20061815,Leonard2010FromTS,10.5555/3540261.3541615}: KL projections of a reference path measure onto endpoint constraints, which admit a stochastic-control interpretation and connect deeply to OT through small-noise limits and large deviations \cite{leonard2014survey,chen2016sb}.
 Despite this conceptual alignment, the training objectives used in flow-based vision generators are typically posed as regression of velocities/scores \cite{song2021sde,lipman2023flowmatching,liu2022rectifiedflow} and do \emph{not} explicitly impose an entropy-control principle that rules out collapse channels at the level of trajectories.